outpaddling/LPJS/README.md

 spelled out in a way that is easy to remember and won't be confused with others.

+- Flexibility: Run on dedicated hardware for maximum performance, or utilize lab PCs as an HPC cluster during off hours for maximum cost efficiency.
+Link together multiple laptops in the field for quick and dirty data analysis.
+Quickly deploy on as many cloud instances as you need for this week's computations.

 Note that THERE IS NOTHING INHERENTLY COMPLICATED ABOUT AN HPC CLUSTER.
 In its most basic form, it's just a LAN with some software to manage computing resources.
-One can make a cluster as complicated as they want, but simple HPC clusters are both possible and useful.
+One can make a cluster as complicated as they wish, but simple HPC clusters are both possible and useful.

 LPJS makes it easy to build and maintain small HPC clusters on minimal